onflapp/gs-desktop/README.md

 ### 2. Fetch sources

 GS Desktop come from different places.
 Some are official github repos, others are my forks.
+Many apps have been patched and/or configured in a way to "play nice with others".
+Hopefully most of those changes will be merged back to the original source tree one day.

 ```
 ./fetch_world.sh